anntheknee/poi/README.md

 # poi

-poi is a terminal application to fetch answers from stackoverflow
+poi is a terminal application to fetch multiple answers from Stackoverflow easily

 ## Installation